2potatocakes/haml_assets/README.md

+#Forked gem

+This fork is just a hacky attempt at getting the gem to work with Rails 5.
+I changed the file extension to convert `.hamljs` files instead of the previous `.haml` extension

 # Haml for JavaScript templates with the asset pipeline

 Writing JavaScript templates for Backbone.js (or other frameworks) in your app?